Home

 Balayan, Batangas Parada ng Lechon

-Another religious festival that the batangueños is known for is the Tapusan in Alitagtag.
+Another religious festival batangueños are known for is the Tapusan Festival in Alitagtag.
 The Tapusan honors the holy cross, and is celebrated May 31 every year.
-Although the same as the flores de mayo in other towns, the parade is one of a kind.
-Floats garlanded with flowers with image of the Virgin Mary, parade the streets of the town.
+The parade is one of a kind.
+Floats garlanded with flowers including the image of the Virgin Mary, parade the streets of the town.

 The Tinapay Festival (Bread Festival) in Cuenca, considered the bakers of Batangas province.
 It is held annually from February 7 to 13.
 The patron saint of Cuenca, Our Lady of Peace and Good Voyage is being honored for abundant living and thanksgiving.